MazinCE/Veecom/README.md

 				the Timer flag is set to (0xFF) and the timer count register is reset to back zero.

-			*In both modes the timer continue to increment until it stopped manually be the programmer.
+			*In both modes the timer continues to increment until it stopped manually be the programmer.
 			*The flag register is clear by reading the register value.

 <img src="screenshots/pia.png"/>